maxmin13/aws-datacenter/README.md

 ```

 ## Configure the AWS CLI:
-configure aws client with the keys of an administrative IAM user.
+configure aws client with the keys of a IAM user with admin rights.
 ```
 aws configure
 ```